AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 -   Escape sequence

     By default, Logstash does not enable escape sequences.
 If you want to use escape sequences in quoted strings, add `config.support_escapes: true` in logstash.yml.
-When `true` is used, the quoted strings \(double- and single-precision\) are converted.
+If config.support\_escapes is set to `true`, the quoted strings \(double- and single-precision\) are converted.

     |Text|Result|
     |----|------|